Boiler (song): Music video

 Durst wakes up in a bed with a woman who starts to kiss him, and then he pulls off the wig that she was wearing to discover that she has plugs all over her shaved head.
 Looking around, he discovers that there were dozens of couples kissing and having sex in similar beds.
 Prompted by this revelation, he starts to run away.
 While running, Durst turns into a cartoon and is chased by an army of humans with round bellies, and a sea of hot dogs (all resembling the Chocolate Starfish album's cover art) which turns into a giant sea monster that tries to kill him.
 After escaping, he changes back into his real form by ripping the cartoon character apart to reveal himself again and jumps onto a stage with the rest of the band.
-The stage is located in the center of the galleries of "Mãe d'Água" in Lisbon, Portugal, part of the Águas Livres Aqueduct.
-The Mãe d'Água (Mother of the Water) reservoir of the Amoreiras, the largest of the water reservoirs, was finished in 1834.
-This reservoir, with a capacity of 5,500 m³ of water, was designed by Carlos Mardel.
-It is now deactivated and can be visited as part of the Museu da Água (Water Museum), which is in a temple where several dark monsters try to get to them and many sparks fly onto the stage.
 After the band finishes performing the song, Durst drops his hat on the ground and walks away.

 This was the final music video to feature guitarist Wes Borland due to him leaving the band in October of that same year (Borland has since returned).
-Parts of the music video are a clear homage to Pink Floyd's The Wall.
-The opening scene, the conveyor belt of people falling into a hole and being made into sausages, and the use of worms are all very similar to parts of the epic Wall movie.
 The video was banned from MTV due to the scene where couples are having sex and the scene where Wes Borland's head falls off.